WRIC-TV

-WRIC-TV (channel 8) is a television station licensed to Petersburg, Virginia, United States, serving the Richmond area as an affiliate of ABC.
+WRIC-TV (channel 8) is a television station licensed to Petersburg, Virginia, United States, serving as the ABC affiliate for the Richmond area.
 Owned by Nexstar Media Group, the station maintains studios in unincorporated Chesterfield County (with a Richmond mailing address), overlooking Powhite Parkway just south of the Midlothian Turnpike interchange.
 Its transmitter is located in Bon Air, on a tower shared with local PBS member stations WCVE (channel 23) and WCVW (channel 57).

 History

-The station began operation in 1955 as WXEX-TV, an NBC affiliate.
+The station began operation on August 15, 1955 as WXEX-TV, an NBC affiliate.
 It was owned by Thomas Tinsley, along with WLEE radio, via the Petersburg Television Corporation.
 Channel 8's transmitter was located in the Bermuda Hundred area of eastern Chesterfield County, while the main studios were in Petersburg.
-Originally, it didn't cover Richmond nearly as well as did WTVR-TV (channel 6) and WRVA-TV (channel 12, now WWBT).
+Originally, it did not cover Richmond nearly as well as did WTVR-TV (channel 6) and WRVA-TV (channel 12, now WWBT).
 At first, a Richmond sales office was located at WLEE's studios on West Broad Street in Richmond; later, satellite studios were established just off Midlothian Turnpike in Bon Air.

 The station swapped affiliations with channel 12 in 1965 and became an ABC affiliate.
 It has been with that network ever since.
 In 1968, Tinsley sold WXEX-TV and WLEE to the Nationwide Communications subsidiary of Nationwide Mutual Insurance Company.
 In 1969, a fire destroyed its original Petersburg studios.
 For a few weeks, the station had to broadcast from its transmitter, then set up temporary offices and studios in a vacated store in Petersburg.
 The station later moved to a brand new facility on Crater Road that it named Blandford Manor.
 In 1981, Nationwide sold off sister station WLEE.

 On April 23, 1990, the station moved its studios to the current location on Arboretum Place in Chesterfield County.
 With the new studios came new call letters, WRIC-TV.
 However, it is still licensed to Petersburg; unlike the other stations in the market, it identifies as "Petersburg/Richmond."
 Nationwide sold all three of its ABC-affiliated television stations, including WRIC, to Young Broadcasting in 1993.

 The station's owner, Young Broadcasting, went into Chapter 11 bankruptcy in 2009.
-The station was part of a bankruptcy auction scheduled for July 14, 2009 but cancelled at the last minute.
+The station was part of a bankruptcy auction scheduled for July 14, 2009, but canceled at the last minute.
 On July 22, a bankruptcy judge approved a plan in which Young's secured lenders would take over the company.